callum-ramage/jsonconfig/Readme.md

 		}
 	}

-For a more detailed example that includes defining default values, have a look at [jsonconfig_test.go](jsonconfig_test.go)
+For a more detailed example that includes defining default values, have a look at [jsonconfig_test.go](jsonconfig_test.go) or the [GoDoc](http://godoc.org/github.com/callum-ramage/jsonconfig)